larsensong/skyline-petroleum-management/README.md

 #   # :earth_africa:skyline-petroleum-management :earth_africa:

-Its a PHP based ecoomerce website.
+Its a PHP based ecomerce website.

+Its a website under development for managing petroleum produts for a petroleum company

 ## :running: Getting Started

-Its a website under development for managing petroleum produts for a petroleum company.
 Functions:
    ordering petroleum products
    tracking the order and delivery process